michaelmior/michael.mior.ca/contents/blog/rubbos/index.md

 author: michaelmior
 date: 2011-01-05
 template: article.jade
+summary: "Updates to the RUBBoS bulletin board application for Web application benchmarking fixes bugs in the PHP implementation."
 ---
 While working on my Masters thesis, I needed a solid database benchmark.
 RUBBoS is a fairly common benchmark in the field, but unfortunately is a few years out of date.